 “To the extent that Maryland’s students of color attend racially identifiable schools which are also predominantly poor schools, it is more likely they have fewer educational opportunities at the K-12 level and are less equipped for college,” Brenda Shum, director of the Equal Opportunities Project at the Lawyers’ Committee for Civil Rights Under Law, told Afro.

 Maryland’s History of Segregation

-The report, titled, “Settle for Segregation or Strive for Diversity?
-A Defining Moment for Maryland’s Public Schools,” cites a long history of segregation for the state of Maryland.
-Despite that history, the report states that Maryland enjoyed less racial tension and violent race relations than other states, and it was expected that Maryland would be able to more into a time of desegregation relatively smoothly.
+The report, titled “Settle for Segregation or Strive for Diversity?
+A Defining Moment for Maryland’s Public Schools,” cites a long history of segregation in the state of Maryland.
+Despite that history, the report states that Maryland enjoyed less racial tension and violent race relations than other states, and it was expected that Maryland would be able to move into a time of desegregation relatively smoothly.
 Although the desegregation process did indeed start out well in the state, it eventually fell far behind other states in terms of desegregation progress.

 This lengthy video from the Institute of Education Sciences addresses the four domains from the Center for School Turnaround framework: leadership, talent management, instructional transformation, and culture and climate.

 The report also noted that Maryland, like other states around the country, is slowly shifting demographics, becoming “less white” overall.
 By 2011, the report states that the majority of students in Maryland were either African-American or Hispanic – primarily due to the exponential growth of the Hispanic population in the state.
 Since African-American and Hispanic students in Maryland tend to have lower test scores and higher dropout rates than their white counterparts, the report expresses concern over the future of the state based on the current academic performance of most Maryland students.

 Some of the major findings in this recent report include: